TITLE Business Process and Reporting Analyst

 MAJOR ADMINISTRATOR Associate Vice President for Enrollment Management

 The Business Process and Reporting Analyst provides technical leadership and support in the development, implementation, and enhancement of technical solutions critical to the mission of Enrollment Management.
 The Business Process and Reporting Analyst improves business processes by working with staff to analyze day-to-day and recurring operations and takes a technical lead in designing and communicating enhancements and fixes to information technology staff.
 The Business Process and Reporting Analyst keeps staff apprised of status updates, leads testing, and assists with documenting and training staff on improvements and changes, including upgrades to the Student Information System (SIS) and reporting software.
 The Business Process and Reporting Analyst researches, develops, and enhances the University’s student data system and other related applications for data reporting and analysis and plays a key role in enhancing Enrollment Management’s ability to provide student and academic-related data, applications, and resources that support data-driven decisions.
 The Business Process and Reporting Analyst assists with providing and maintaining access to University applications maintained and/or utilized by Enrollment Management units.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree or an equivalent combination of education and experience is required.
 A Bachelor’s degree in a computer-related field is preferred.

 Experience: A minimum of two years of experience in one or more of the following areas is required: a) leadership and management of information technology projects, b) analysis of data systems for the enhancement of business operations, or c) production of advanced report writing through database application programming with fluency exhibited in at least three of the following: PL/SQL, SQL, Argos, Applications Manager (i.e. AppWorx), HTML, ASP, XML, GRAILS, Oracle tools, or similar languages or tools.
-A minimum of one year of experience in the design of complex database-driven application systems is required.
 Experience with relational databases and SQL is required.
 A minimum of one year of project lead experience is required.
+A minimum of one year of experience in the design of complex database-driven application systems is preferred.
 Knowledge of Ellucian’s Banner software suite and ODS/EDW is preferred.
 Experience with web development is preferred.
 Supervisory experience is preferred.
 Work experience in higher education is preferred; work experience in the functional area is preferred.